Shop Prime Day TV Deals at Amazon and Walmart Before Black Friday

-We're exactly one week away from Amazon's October Prime Day sale and early deals are already here.
-The Amazon Prime Early Access Sale is happening for 48 hours on Tuesday, October 11 and Wednesday, October 12.
+The Amazon Prime Early Access Sale is officially here and for 48 hours until Wednesday, October 12 you can score huge TV deals across your favorite brands.
 If you are looking for a new TV before the cozy season settles in, Amazon has amazing TVs discounted right now.
 Similar to the summertime Prime Day, retailers like Samsung, Walmart, and Best Buy also have competing TV deals that are certainly worth of your attention, too.

 Upgrade your at-home viewing experience ahead of Black Friday with top TVs on sale right now.
 No matter the show or movie, watching on a smart TV with 4K resolution, advanced OLED technology, and object-tracking sound will make you feel like you're right in the middle of the action.
 Because TVs come in a wide range of sizes with different features, we've rounded up the best TV deals that are both high-quality and budget-friendly.

-Ahead, find all of the best early October Prime Day TV deals currently available.
+Ahead, find all of the best October Prime Day TV deals currently available at the Prime Early Access Sale.
 For even more TV sales, check out the best discounts on Samsung's Frame TV and 8K TVs.

 Whether you're a Prime member or not, you can impressive deals on TVs at Amazon ahead of the Prime Early Access Sale.
 From Fire TVs to LG, Insignia, and Toshiba, shop our top picks and check out all of Amazon's TV deals currently available.